plugget/plugget-blender-addon/README.md

-⚠️ For a more advanced & up-to-date UI, see the [plugget qt addon](https://github.com/plugget/plugget-qt-addon) repo
+⚠️ For a more advanced UI, see the [plugget qt addon](https://github.com/plugget/plugget-qt-addon) repo

 # Plugget installer add-on
 A Blender add-on to install [plugget](https://github.com/hannesdelbeke/plugget) packages.<br>